 At least that's what you thought before you came across the big fat monster of an exam that is the MCAT!

-The sheer volume of rules, equations, and concepts that we need to memorize for the MCAT still blows my mind.
+The sheer volume of rules, equations, and concepts that we need to memorize for the MCAT still blows our minds.

 Not only do you have to memorize it all, but also apply it all to unfamiliar situations.
 Which means drilling it all into your mind and knowing everything like the back of your hand come exam day.

-So it makes sense if you're feeling overwhelmed, fearful, or nervous as you're studying for the MCAT - I'd be too!
+So it makes sense if you're feeling overwhelmed, fearful, or nervous as you're studying for the MCAT - we'd be too!

 But worry not future doctor, we have your back!

 If you're struggling with consistently getting the right answer and the scores you're aiming for, memorization might just be your main problem.

 We wrote this detailed article with some of the best ways top-scorers force themselves to deeply understand and remember all they need to know...